// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Free · $19.99/mo or $79.99/yr Premium · iOS, Android, Web

-The most popular calorie counter in the world with the largest database and broadest ecosystem integration.
+Still the most widely used calorie counter in the world, with the largest database and broadest ecosystem integration.
+Neck-and-neck with PlateLens at the top.

 Pros